 Gibson Les Paul

-The guitar that made Les Paul a household name, the Gibson Les Paul is among one of the most iconic guitars ever produced.
+The Gibson Les Paul is among one of the most iconic guitars ever produced.
 Originally introduced in 1952, the Les Paul was a combined effort on the part of Gibson’s president Ted McCarty, factory manager John Huis, and Les Paul.

 Originally, the Gibson Les Paul came equipped with two P-90 pickups, as well as a trapeze style tailpiece.
 The model has seen dozens of different models and revisions in the decades following its release.
 What we now consider to be the traditional Les Paul configuration (a Tune-o-matic bridge and dual humbucking pickups) was introduced in 1953, and was marketed under the moniker “Gibson Les Paul Custom.”

 The Gibson Les Paul Standard also features a maple cap on the top of the guitar which is unique to the design and enhances both sustain and overall resonance.
 PAF pickups were the original humbuckers used on early Les Pauls.
 They were designed by the venerated Seth Lover, who went on to become one of the most respected names in aftermarket guitar pickups.